jbird11801/Password-Maker/README.md

 ## Description

 Makes passwords based on feedback by the user!
 I learned alot about objects as they confused me before this project.
 They still kida do but I feel alot better.
-The arrays were what mainly messed me up in the objects, but im sure i understand them now!
+The arrays were what mainly messed me up in the objects, but im sure I understand them now!
+On lines 135 to 243 I made the program a bit more complex by adding more logic.
+It ensures that at least one character of the desired ones is included and randomly seeds them into the password.
+Since their random they could have landed on each other so I ensured they wouldn't with a while loop that I learned from a bounus question.
+Its extra but I feel its more secure this way and ensures that the characters you want are in the password.

 ## Usage